Monica Lewinsky: Early life

 The family attended Sinai Temple in Los Angeles and Lewinsky attended Sinai Akiba Academy, the school affiliated with the Temple.
 For her primary education, she attended the John Thomas Dye School in Bel-Air.
-Lewinsky attended Beverly Hills High School for three years before transferring to Bel Air Prep (later known as Pacific High School), graduating in 1991.
+Lewinsky attended Beverly Hills High School for three years before transferring to Bel Air Prep (later known as Pacific Hills School), graduating in 1991.

-Following her high school graduation, Lewinsky attended Santa Monica College.
-During this time, she worked for the drama department at Beverly Hills High School and at a tie shop.
-In 1992, she allegedly began a five-year affair with Andy Bleiler, her married former high school drama instructor.
+Following her high school graduation, Lewinsky attended Santa Monica College while working for the drama department at Beverly Hills High School and at a tie shop.
+Andy Bleiler, her former high school drama instructor, alleged they began a five-year affair in 1992.

 In 1993, she enrolled at Lewis & Clark College in Portland, Oregon, graduating with a bachelor's degree in psychology in 1995.
-In an appearance on Larry King Live in 2000, she revealed that she started an affair with a 40-year-old married man in Los Angeles when she was 18 years old, and that the affair continued while she was attending Lewis & Clark College in the early 1990s; she did not disclose the man's identity.

 With the assistance of a family connection, Lewinsky secured an unpaid summer White House internship in the office of White House Chief of Staff Leon Panetta.
 Lewinsky moved to Washington, D.C. and took up the position in July 1995.
 She moved to a paid posting in the White House Office of Legislative Affairs in December 1995.